RareBreeds/Orbits/manual/docs/index.md

 ### Sync : Input, Polyphonic, Rising Edge Sensitive, Schmitt Triggered

-A rising edge on a channel tells the current beat to reset to zero on the next rising clock edge for that channel.
+A rising edge on a channel resets the current beat to the first beat of the rhythm for that channel which is always 12 o'clock on the display.

 Pressing the sync button syncs all channels.